yuzeni/HotGlue-lang/README.md

 Often, implementing functionality is much easier in an isolated context, than it is within a large application.
 And this is justified, since everything has to, not just work, but work *together* in harmony and with efficiency.
 However this is not fun because it restraints bigger projects.
-With HotGlue-lang I want to test how much of the implementation of the interplay can be hidden behind a declarative descprition of the desired behaviour.
+With HotGlue-lang I want to test how much of the implementation of the interplay can be hidden behind a declarative descprition of the desired behaviour, between independent code blocks (functions), which share an interface standard.

 ## The idea